How to Clean an Air Conditioner Filter

 Without regular cleanings and maintenance, the air filter in your air conditioning unit becomes less effective.
-Dirty aAC filters often require more energy to run, leading to increased electricity bills.
+Dirty air filters often require more energy to run, leading to increased electricity bills.
 If your central air conditioner filter isn’t regularly cleaned, it can collect dust, grime, bacteria, mildew and mold.
 This can enter your home and compromise the overall air quality.
 This guide will explain how to clean an air conditioner filter.

-- Turn off and unplug your air conditioner
+- Turn off your air conditioner.

 - Use a screwdriver to open the unit and remove the filter.